leaningtech/labs/src/content/docs/cheerpj2/04-guides/Using-web-workers.md

 ### Parameters and return values

-Web workers do not share any memory with the main threads, and all interactions happen through messages.
+Web Workers do not share any memory with the main threads, and all interactions happen through messages.
 This imposes limitations on the type of data that can be passed around.

 | Data type                                    | Limitations                                 |
 | -------------------------------------------- | ------------------------------------------- |